rahulkrishnanfs/docker-jre/README.md

 This repository contains Java Dockerfile

-Java Runtime Environment above the alpine linux
+Java Runtime Environment above the alpine linux and It can be used as a Base Image for any java application

 ### Supported Java Versions